 It may sound dull, but a diet that is abundant in a wide variety of plants – vegetables, fruit, nuts and seeds, whole grains, beans and pulses – and low in processed foods, is best for health.
 Not only does eating a diet rich in a wide variety of plant foods mean that you’re ingesting a broad variety of bug-busting polyphenols, vitamins, and minerals, but eating this way is also known to help support a healthy microbiome, which plays a significant role in healthy immune function.

 When it comes to immunity, a lot of focus falls on specific nutrients such as vitamin C, zinc, and selenium.
-Whilst it’s true that eating foods rich in these nutrients is important to support healthy immune function, bear in mind that our immune system is complex, and is powered by a whole spectrum of nutrients that can be obtained through diet, which is why eating a broad variety of plant foods is so important.
+Whilst it’s true that eating foods rich in these nutrients is important to support healthy immune function, bear in mind that our immune system is complex.
+It is powered by a whole spectrum of nutrients you can obtain through diet.
+This is why eating a broad variety of plant foods is so important.

 Omega 3 isn’t just critical for the heart & brain